TimVanMourik/SomeGiraffeExample/README.md

 https://www.giraffe.tools/gh/TimVanMourik/SomeGiraffeExample/master

+This process is completely automatic if you have a GIRAFFE.yml file in the root of your repository that points to the relevant tool files in this repository.
+Documentation will follow.

 ## Work In Progress
 This application is actively being developed and in the future will support
 * Visualisations of workflows